(*Update: As of April 2015, this recipe became the grand prize winning recipe in the Traeger Grills Meat Madness Competition. How cool is that?!)

 For the perfect Brisket recipe, click here

-More uses for leftover brisket
+More recipes with leftover brisket

 - Smoked Brisket Bruschetta